Merri/react-lazy/README.md

 [![Version](http://img.shields.io/npm/v/react-lazy.svg)](https://www.npmjs.org/package/react-lazy)
 [![Build Status](https://travis-ci.org/Merri/react-lazy.svg)](https://travis-ci.org/Merri/react-lazy)

-Lazy loader container element that triggers load when element comes into view.
-Provides fallback for SEO and no-JS by using a `noscript` element.
-This means your images and/or content can be crawled by search engines that are not JavaScript aware.
-Also means this component supports universal rendering (isomorphic JS).

-Works for **both vertical and horizontal scrolling**, which is also unlike some other solutions.
+Lazy load your content such as images without breaking the internet:

+1. Supports all search engines and no-JS (disabled JavaScript) by using `noscript` element.
+2. Supports universal rendering (isomorphic JS) so works both client and server side.
+3. Supports both vertical and horizontal scrolling.
+4. Optional: supports rendering images on IE8 and earlier by adding conditional comments to skip `noscript` elements.

 [View demo](https://merri.github.io/react-lazy/)

-## Why lazy load content such as images?
+### Why lazy load content such as images?

 You want to save your bandwidth and/or server load.
 As a side effect you may also gain some performance benefits on client side, especially on mobile devices.
 However the main benefit (and main purpose) for you should always be the